trywilco/wilco-docs/docs/building-your-quest/conditions/array-find.md

 # array_find

-Category: Array
-Description: Find an element in the array that matches specified conditions
-Type: Condition

 ### Description

-**Type**: action
+**Type**: Condition

-Find an element in the array that matches specified conditions.
-An `item` property is available in the internal conditions to access the current item in the array.
-The condition returns `true` if such element exists and sets the first found element in its outputs
+Finds an element in the array that matches specified conditions.
+An `item` property is available as an internal condition to access the current item in the array.
+The condition returns `true` if such an element exists and sets the first found element as its output.

 ## Params

-- **array:** array of elements
+- **array:** An array of elements.
-- **conditions:** list of conditions to apply to the array elements
+- **conditions:** A list of conditions to apply to the array of elements.

 ## Outputs